Vizient/AACN Nurse Residency Program™ at UCHealth

 What is the application process?

-Complete an online application (see regional “apply here” buttons above) and attach the following documents:
+Complete an online application and attach the following documents:

-- Letter of recommendation (optional; if you do not submit a letter, we will send you an email with a link to enter a list of references in Skill Survey instead).
+- Letter of recommendation (if you do not choose to submit a letter, we will send you an email with a Skill Survey reference link instead).

 - Applications will be reviewed by a nurse residency program recruiter.

-- Applicants selected for an interview will be contacted via email to schedule a virtual Microsoft Teams interview with the hiring manager(s).
+- Applicants matching with a clinical unit will be contacted via email and scheduled for a virtual Microsoft Teams interview with the hiring manager(s).

 Offers are contingent and are not considered official until the following items are received: